freenas/freenas-docs/userguide/sharing.rst

 the IP address of the %brand% system and the name of the volume/dataset being shared by NFS.
-The example shown in :numref:`Figure %s <mount_nfs_osx_fig>` continues with our example of *192.168.2.2:/mnt/data*.
+The example shown in :numref:`Figure %s <mount_nfs_osx_fig>` continues with our example of *192.168.2.2:/mnt/volume1/nfs_share1*.

-Once connected, Finder opens automatically.
+Finder opens automatically after connecting.
 The IP address of the
 %brand% system is displayed in the SHARED section in the left frame and the contents of the share are displayed in the right frame.
 In the example shown in